AsrarH/Depth-Guided-Optical-Flow-Brightening/README.md

 Non-ML vs. ML-Based Comparison:

 Implemented both non-ML (Farneback) and ML-based (RAFT) optical flow approaches to compare accuracy and performance.
-RAFT provides superior detail for complex motion but is slower, while Farneback is faster and effective for simpler scenes.
+RAFT provides good detail for complex motion but is slower, while Farneback is faster and effective for simpler scenes.

 Beautification and Color Mapping:

 Experimented with various color maps and blending settings (COLORMAP_HOT, etc.) to improve the look of the effect.
 COLORMAP_HOT was chosen for its vibrant effect on high-motion areas.

 Future Extensions:

 Scene Flow Estimation: Estimating 3D scene flow for better depth-weighted visualization.